DataDog/documentation/content/en/graphing/dashboards/_index.md

 ## Dashboard List

-Search, view, and create dashboards and lists on the [Dashboard List][1] page.
+Search, view, or create dashboards and lists on the [Dashboard List][1] page.
 By default, this is the landing page after you login to Datadog.
 To change the default landing page for your organization, contact [Datadog support][2].

 {{< img src="graphing/dashboards/dashboard_list2.png" alt="Dashboard List page" responsive="true" >}}

+### New list

+To create a dashboard list, click on the **New List +** button in the upper right.

+The list's title is automatically set with the user's first name.
+For example, if John Doe created a dashboard, the default title is `John's list`.
+To change a list's title, click on the title and the text becomes editable.

+To add dashboards to a list, select their corresponding check boxes in the main Dashboard list.
+Then click on the *Add to List* button in the upper right corner of the Dashboard list:

+{{< img src="graphing/dashboards/dash_to_list.png" alt="Add Dashboard to list" responsive="true" style="width:70%;">}}

 ### Lists

-The left sidebar displays preset and shared, editable lists.
+The left sidebar displays favorite, preset, and shared, editable lists.
 You can hide this sidebar using the **Hide Controls** link.

 #### Favorite Lists